-Over the years we have had the joy of working with and hosting wonderful teachers in the art of quiltmaking.
+We choose only the most qualified instructors in the art of quilt making for you!
+Over the years we have had the joy of working with and hosting wonderful teachers, and this is the list for 2020.
 Here is a bit of information about the current faculty, listed alphabetically.
 Or click on the menu of names at the left to be directed to their information-

 Tresha Cottrill is a lifelong resident of Rosedale, WV.
 The daughter of a Baptist Preacher and raised on a farm, she is a country girl at heart.
 Tresha began sewing around the age of ten.
 The first thing she remembers sewing were nine patch blocks.
 She sewed mostly clothing and household items until she took her first quilting class in 1992.
 After learning how to use the rotary cutter, she was immediately hooked.